aazaff/teachPaleobiology/LabExercise7.md

 #### Problem Set 3

-1) Based on the confidence intervals given above, do you think it likely, or unlikely that *Lucina* is still alive?
+1) Based on the confidence intervals given above, do you think it likely or unlikely that *Lucina* is still alive?

 2) Find the extinction confidence interval for the genus *Dallarca*.
+Show your code.

 3) A pure reading of the fossil record says that *Dallarca* went extinct at the end of the Pliocene Epoch.
 Based on its confidence interval, do you think it is possible that *Dallarca* is still extant (alive)?